jbhayven/SingOut/README.md

 When a valid `OutputDeviceID` is provided as the first (and only) argument, the program will run normally, executing its Singer.

-### Fibonacci
+### Fib (executable: Fibonacci)

-A simple program computing the first 20 Fibonacci numbers (starting with 0 as the 0-th Fibonacci number) and singing them out.
+A simple program naively computing the first 30 Fibonacci numbers (considering 0 as the 0-th Fibonacci number) and singing them out.

+This presents how musical output is independent from the computations.

+Known bug: when the number of computed numbers is set to a large value, there are issues with playback (signals to the driver are not sent at short enough intervals, resulting in a distorted, very slow output).

 ### Fork